pingcap/tiflow/tests/integration_tests/README.md

 ### Run integration tests locally

-1. Run `make prepare_test_binaries community=true` to download TiCDC related binaries for integration test.
+1. Run `make prepare_test_binaries` to download TiCDC related binaries for integration test.
-You can specify version and arch, for example: `make prepare_test_binaries community=true ver=v7.0.0 arch=amd64`.
+If you need to specify a version, os or arch, you can use, for example: `make prepare_test_binaries community=true ver=v7.0.0 os=linux arch=amd64`.
+(The `community=true` option is necessary when you need to specify a version, arch or whatever.)

+   > Note: Please be aware that if you manually specify the versions of the TiDB-related components during the download process, there is a potential risk of incompatibility if the specified versions do not match the current TiCDC version.
+For example, see issue #11507 where version mismatches caused incompatibility problems during integration tests.

    You should find these executables in the `tiflow/bin` directory after downloading successfully.
    * `tidb-server` # version >= 6.0.0-rc.1